makepad/makepad/README.md

 As we're working towards our first public alpha version, you'll be able to see our final steps towards it here.
 The alpha version of Makepad will show off the development platform, but does not include the visual design tools or library ecosystem yet.

-What features we have now:
+Makepad currently boasts the following features:
-- Native compiles to linux, windows, macos
+- Compiles natively to Linux, MacOS, and Windows.
-- Compiles to Wasm for demo purposes (no compiler integration, no backend)
+- Compiles to WebAssembly for demo purposes (see caveats below).
-- Rust Compiler integration with errors/warnings in editor
+- Has a built-in HTTP server with live reload support for WebAssembly development.
-- Virtual viewport log viewer that can take infinite loop printlns
+- Has a code editor with live code folding (press alt).
-- Code editor with live code folding (press alt)
+- Has a log viewer with a virtual viewport, that can handle printlns in an infinite loop.
-- Dock panel system / filetree
+- Has a dock panel system / file tree.
-- Workspaces (for file access/builds) with networking support
+- Has Rust compiler integration, with errors/warning in the IDE.

-- Built in HTTP server with livereload for wasm development
+Note that although Makepad compiles to WebAssembly, and therefore runs on the web, the web build of Makepad does not feature any compiler integration.
+If you want to be able to compile code, you have to install Makepad locally.

-Install makepad locally so you can compile code:
+To install Makepad locally, run the following commands:
 ```
 git clone https://github.com/makepad/makepad makepad
 git clone https://github.com/makepad/makepad makepad/edit_repo
 cd makepad
 cargo run -p makepad --release
 ```